 Though its global debut occurred today, January 10, the Air Max Muse looks like it was pulled from a capsule dated 2000.
 The softly exaggerated proportions and unique shape coincide with the molded overlays and paneling, offering a sneaker that stands out yet appears familiar.
 For this Triple Black rendition, Nike coats the shiny synthetic leather overlays, the mesh base, and the nubuck pods in a sleek black finish.

 Sneakerhead from South Florida who turned his passion into a career.
-Concerts, music, trying new restaurants, and catching the latest movies are some of the things I enjoy when not writing for Sole Retriever.
+When not writing for Sole Retriever, I enjoy attending concerts and catching the latest movies.
 Email: nick@soleretriever.com